pscedu/psc-wpdocs/aibd/ways_to_set_up_environments_DN.md

 You can pull a Docker container into Bridges-2 and convert it to Singularity format with the <code>Singularity pull</code> command.

+**Note** This should be done in an interactive session on Bridges-2.
+See the [Interactive sessions section in the Bruidges-2 User Guide](https://www.psc.edu/resources/bridges-2/user-guide#interactive-sessions) for more information.

 To pull a container from [DockerHub](https://hub.docker.com/) and convert it to Singularity:
 ```shell
 interact  # Start an interactive session on a Regular Memory node.